micahvandegrift/micahvandegrift.github.io/CV.md

 Featured projects
 ====================
+**AI Prompt Repository**
+> Proposed, led, and launched a pilot internal AI prompt repository for a customer success and customer solutions team.
+Scoped the project, coordinated 10 colleagues, and adapted the repository to fit organizational needs in the midst of change.
+The beta version of the repository launched and was instrumental in increasing the visibility and utility of AI prompting for internal efficiency and workflow management.

 **Knowledge Management for User Experience Impact**
 > Led the planning, creation, and implementation of a knowledge base of user experience artifacts, including a research repository and a complementary communications strategy